 The Indus (Sindhu) River System

-River Indus originates from a glacier at the height of 4,164 m near Bokhar Chu (31 ° 15′ N latitude and 81°40 ′E longitude) in Kailash mountain range in the Tibetan region known as Singi Khamban or Lion’s mouth.
+The Indus is the Western most river system in the subcontinent.
+River Indus originates from a glacier at the height of 4,164 m near Bokhar Chu (31 ° 15′ N latitude and 81°40 ′E longitude) in the Kailash mountain range in the Tibetan region known as Singi Khamban or Lion’s Mouth.

 Indus river system

-- Himalayan tributaries- The Indus river system consists of a number of Himalayan tributaries such as river shyok, the Gilgit, the Zaskar, the Hunza, the Nubra, the Shigar, the Gasting, and the Dras.
+• Himalayan tributaries- The Indus River system consists of a number of Himalayan tributaries such as the river Shyok, the Gilgit, the Zaskar, the Hunza, the Nubra, the Shigar, the Gasting, and the Dras.

-- In India, the Indus flow only through Jammu and Kashmir.
+• In India, the Indus flows only through Jammu and Kashmir.

 Panjnad

-Panjnad river is formed by the successive mergers of the five rivers of Punjab.
+Panjnad River is formed by the successive mergers of the five rivers of Punjab.
 The five rivers of Punjab – the Satluj, the Beas, the Ravi, the Chenab, and the Jhelum.
-To form Panjnad, river Jhelum and Ravi joins Chenab, river Beas joins Sutlej and then Sutlej and Chenab join to form Panjnad.
+To form Panjnad, river Jhelum and Ravi join Chenab, river Beas joins Sutlej and then Sutlej and Chenab join to form Panjnad.

 Panjnad river system